energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - I will almost certainly need some advice/input from 1) IOT person (Vodaphone maybe?), 2) EW Dev, 3) OCEAN dev.
 I'm a solid dev, but still fairly new to crypto and EW/OCEAN.
 I understand all the basics and concepts.

+    - Since this system crosses two completely separate projects (EW and OCEAN Projects), it might get a more complicated than can be predicted/envisioned right now at the start.

     - This project will only use simulated EW-DOS devices and simulated data (i.e. we will make simulated JSON payloads for PTD).
 This leads me to wonder if there is an EW-DOS device simulator (maybe that is a separate dev project to do) which allows devices to be simulated, power profiles simulated, generates EW-AI data streams, etc. Ultimately, we'd like to register JSON schema by device, so it could be extensible and cross-analyziable (even across different networks, devices and manufacturers)

     - I'd be interested in doing follow-on projects for both EW and OCEAN